-SW 375 UNDERSTANDING DEATH AND DYING examines the role of family, church, and other social institutions in our experiences with death and dying.
-The student will study current theories and practices related to death and dying from the standpoint of developmental and learning theory, social and cultural attitudes and practices.
-The student will learn social work intervention and postvention skills and methods for working with the dying and survivors.
+SW 375 UNDERSTANDING DEATH AND DYING examines the role of fanLily, church, and other social institutions in our experiences with death and dying.
+The student will study current theories and practices related to death and dying from tile standpoint of developmental and learning theory, and social and cultural attitudes and practices.
+'File student will learn social work intervention skills and methods for working with the dying and survivors.
 Prerequisites: SOC 101, PSY 230, or consent of instructor.
 Cross listed as SOC 375.
-3 credit hours.
+3 credit hours

-SW 392 AGING AND THE SOCIAL ENVIRONMENT investigates the processes of human aging within the social environment.
-Social gerontology is concerned with the nonphysical aspects of aging.
-Particular emphasis is placed on its social, psychological, and spiritual aspects, though attention is given to the impact of aging on biological functioning.
+SW 392 AGING AND THE SOCIAL ENVIRONMENT investigates the processes of human aging within the social environment Social gerontology is concerned with the nonphysical aspects of aging.
+Particular emphasis is placed oil its social, psychological, and spiritual aspects, although attention is given to the impact of aging on biological functioning.
 Group processes, ageism, and social forces that affect the aging process are examined.
 Prerequisites: SOC 101 or PSYCH 101, PSYCH 230, or consent of instructor.
 Cross listed as SOC 392.
-3 credit hours.
+3 credit hours

-SW 410 RESEARCH METHODS II is taken concurrently with SW 306, SW 347 and SW 426.
+SW 410 RESEARCH METHODS II is taken concurrently with SW 306, SW 347, and SW 426.
 The course introduces research methodology pertinent to the evaluation of human service programs, and discusses the rationale for conduction of such evaluations.
 Among the topics discussed are the relationship of evaluative efforts to program design and implementation, threats to validity of program evaluation, constructing a measurement plan and designs for program evaluation.
-Program evaluation knowledge, skills and techniques, such as needs assessment, operationalization of variables, levels of measurement, statistical significance, efficiency and outcome evaluation are continued.
+Program evaluation knowledge, skills and techniques, such as needs assessment, operationalization of variables, levels of measurement, statistical significance, efficiency, and outcome evaluation are continued.
 This course focuses on outcome evaluation of existing programs and personal practice.
-Prerequisites: MATH 121 or MATH 128 and/or MATH 205, SW 310, and Social Work major with upper division status.
-3 credit hours.
+Prerequisites: MATH 121 or MATH 128, and/or Math 205, SW 3 10, SW 326, SW 346, and Social Work major with upper division status.
+3 credit hours

-SW 426 SKILLS AND METHODS OF SOCIAL WORK PRACTICE II is taken concurrently with SW 347, SW 410, and SW 306.
+SW 426 SKILLS AND METHODS OF SOCIAL WORK PRACTICE II is taken concurrently with SW 347, SW 410, AND SW 306.
 It is the second in a sequence of three required social work practice courses.
-This course will build on the skills and knowledge acquired in Skills and Methods Practice I. It is designed to help students further develop their social work practice skills at all levels of intervention, (individuals, families, groups, organizations and communities.)
-The Generalist Intervention Model is introduced which employs a problem-solving focus geared toward solving problems which involve individuals, groups, and organizations.
-Each stage of the problem-solving process will be studied with applications made on the micro, mezzo, and macro levels.
-Prerequisite: SW 100, SW 205, SW 306, SW 326, SW 346, and Social Work major with upper division status.
-3 credit hours.
+This course will build on the skills and knowledge acquired in Skills and Methods Practice 1.
+It is designed to help students further develop their social work practice skills at all levels of intervention, (individuals, families, groups, organizations, and communities.)
+The Generalist Intervention Model is introduced and employs a problemsolving focus geared toward solving problems that involves individuals, groups, and organizations.
+Each stage of the problemsolving process will be studied with applications made on the micro, mezzo, and macro levels.
+Prerequisites: SW 100, SW 205, SW 306, SW 3 10, SW 326, SW 346, and Social Work major with upper division status.
+3 credit hours

 SW 427 FIELD EDUCATION II is taken concurrently with SW 428 and SW 490.
 This course is designed for the senior level student and engages the student in supervised direct service activities within an agency setting.
 This course provides practical experiences in the application of theory and skills acquired in the social work curriculum.
 The placement requires an average of 16 hours per week in an agency for a minimum of 240 hours.
-Prerequisite: SW 100, SW 205, SW 306, SW 326, SW 327, SW 346, SW 347, SW 410, SW 426, SW 436 and Social Work major with upper division status.
-5 credit hours.
+Prerequisites: SW 100, SW 205, SW 306, SW 326, SW 327, SW 3 10, SW 346, SW 347, SW 4 10, SW 426, SW 436 and Social Work major with upper division status.
+5 credit hours